 Where can we follow you or get in contact with you?

-The best way is to follow my Instagram @itsjamesfend - I post all of my advice and stuff on the fastest way to becoming a self-made millionaire.
+The best way is to follow my Instagram @itsjamesfend - I post all of my advice, latest posts on marketing, little bits of my life, and more on there.
+I'd love to hear from any readers of my content on there!

 If you'd like to reach me personally for something; please email my assistant at [email protected] and she'll relay stuff to me!